 Best on Stage

-These six productions span the spectrum of theatrical performance.
-From dance and musical comedy to ambitious adaptations and opera with a theremin, your 2018 Best On Stage nominees have had to get good at finding their way off stage through a thicket of thrown roses and deafening ovations.
-It was hell narrowing it down to only six, now it’s over to you.
+These five productions span the spectrum of theatrical performance.
+Your 2019 Best On Stage nominees have had to get good at finding their way off stage through a thicket of thrown roses and deafening ovations.
+It was hell narrowing it down to only five, now it’s over to you.

 Beyond The Walls Dance Showcase is an uplifting, energetic and inspiring program of original dance works choreographed by young people incarcerated in Youth Justice Centres.
 Five professional dancers embodied the voices of these young people in heartfelt depictions of their past and their hopes for the future.
 Beyond the Walls provided a crucial space for young people incarcerated and gave them a platform with which to amplify their own voices in the ongoing dialogue around youth justice.

 Photo courtesy of Beyond The Walls

 RECLAIM: Black Birds x You Therefore Me

 Presented by PACT Centre for Emerging Artists, Black Birds and You Therefore Me, RECLAIM challenged the conventional idea of femininity and celebrated the diversity and strength of feminine identity.
 The performance aimed to connect and empower womxn through movement, music and art.
 With a lineup of movement pieces to music by some of the world’s baddest womxn including live music by Mirrah, VJing by Lunar Sequence, photography by Christina Appel and a DJ set by munaaasib.

 Photo: Christina Appel